 PREFACE: This article is long and rather detailed.
 It is written in two parts and covers crimp tooling, terminal selection, types of terminals and includes plenty of do’s & don’ts.
 The first part covers heat shrink terminals and then goes over insulated terminals.

-After writing this article I have had many request to know what tools I actually use.
-This is about it…
+After writing this article I have had many request to know what tools we actually use here at Compass Marine Inc..
+This image shows some of them….

-The tools on the left hand side are my primary hand tools.
+The tools on the left hand side are our primary hand tools.

-Rennsteig – Orange & Blue handle – This is a high quality German made guillotine style tool that I use for red, blue & yellow butt splices.
-I also have dies for solar MC-4.
+Rennsteig – Orange & Blue handle – This is a high quality German made guillotine style tool that I use for solar work.
+I also have dies for other types of pin & socket type waterproof connectors such as Deutsch or Molex.

 Molex – Three tools for pin & socket style connectors either waterproof or non waterproof.
 I use these for assembling field install waterproof connectors for radar, Espar heaters etc. etc…

-Hollingsworth – This is a tool that I modified to use for heat shrink 14-16GA butt splices & brazed barrel heat shrink 14-16GA ring terminals.
-NOTE: This tool was not designed for heat shrink but in testing out performed my heat shrink specific dies.
+Hollingsworth – This is a tool that I modified to use for heat shrink 14-16GA butt splices & brazed barrel heat shrink 14-16GA ring terminals when proto-typing a higher performing heat shrink tool .
+NOTE: This tool was not designed for heat shrink but in testing out performed many heat shrink specific dies and was the predecessor to the CMI PRO-HST tool.

-When you are thinking $50.00 is a lot to spend on a tool consider that that wall contains about $6000.00 worth of crimp tools and dies.
+When you are thinking $50.00 is a lot to spend on a tool consider that that wall contains over $7400.00 worth of crimp tools, dies, locators etc. etc..

 MARINE WIRE TERMINATION